OBOFoundry/OBOFoundry.github.io/principles/fp-003-uris.md

 Note
 -----

-The original wording and content of this principle (given below) is scheduled to be reviewed.
+The original wording of this principle (given below) and content of this page is scheduled to be reviewed.
 Improved wording will be posted as it becomes available.

 Details
 -------